Cristina-Becheru/snake-game/README.md

 - Introduce different levels with increasing difficulty levels and challenges to keep the gameplay engaging.

 ## Design
-Before initiating the coding process for this game, I designed a flowchart in Visio to ensure a clear logic path for the game.
+Before initiating the coding process, I designed a flowchart in Visio to ensure a clear logic path for the game.